 2. Sandy Beach

 Famous for its wide and sandy shoreline, Sandy Beach is one of the most popular Honolulu beaches.
-The beach is not particularly well-suited for swimming, but instead, it’s amazing other water sports like surfing and body-boarding.
+The beach is not particularly well-suited for swimming, but instead, it’s amazing for other water sports like surfing and body-boarding.

 Waves here can be extremely strong, so be prepared when you take to the water!